bfsujason/llm_corpus_annotation/README.md

 pip install pymusas
 ```

-- Apply for an API Key
+- Apply for an API Key to access LLMs

 1. Create a free account on [Aliyun Bailian (阿里云百炼)](https://bailian.console.aliyun.com/)
-2. Go to API Key management in the Bailian console and generate a new API Key (it starts with `sk`)
+2. Go to API Key management in the Bailian console and generate a new key (it starts with `sk`)
 3. Copy the generated key in the configuration file [config](./config)

 ## Usage

 You can refer to the Jupyter Notebooks in the directory [notebook](./notebook) for more usage

+All the prompts used for annotation are stored in the directory [src/prompt](./src/prompt)

 ```python
 # === Import LLM Annotators ===